 Akron, OH 44325-2101 (USA)

-Items #5-7 must be sent to the School of Counseling (address below).
+Items #5-7 may be sent to the School of Counseling (address below) or forwarded to The Graduate School.
 Email the program coordinator for questions of details.

 School of Counseling